How to use the NLP Disney Strategy

 The practical steps

-Note: there are two articles on this technique.
-This is the step-by-step guide and we also have The Disney Strategy - Overview.
+Make a note: there are two articles on this technique.
+This is the step-by-step guide and we also have The Disney Strategy – Overview.

 Or just unclear thinking?
 Many of our great plans or undertakings come to nothing because of how we think rather than because our plans are too stretching or are merely day-dreams.